iterative/dvc.org/static/docs/command-reference/run.md

 At the very least, if you want to guarantee exact reproducibility, your code should be [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm) (i.e. always produce the same output for a given input).
-So avoid code that bring entropy into your data process (e.g. random numbers, time functions, hardware dependency, etc.)
+So avoid code that bring [entropy](https://en.wikipedia.org/wiki/Software_entropy) into your data pipeline (e.g. random numbers, time functions, hardware dependency, etc.)

 ## Options